EMD GT26CW-2: Israel

 As of 2017, Israel Railways operates fourteen locomotives.
 It purchased one GT26CW-2 unit from EMD in 1989 for the purpose of hauling coal imported through the Port of Ashdod to the Rutenberg Power Station in Ashkelon until a dedicated coal pier was completed at the Rutenberg site in 2000.
 Since then the locomotive, numbered 701, has been used for general freight service on Israel Railways' network.

 In the mid-2010s Israel Railways purchased thirteen units from NRE which were completely rebuilt by TŽV Gredelj from 11 Croatian Railways HŽ series 2062 GT26 units plus 2 new frames and designated as NGT26CW-3 variants.
 They were delivered to Israel Railways between August 2015 and December 2017 and numbered 710–722.

 Morocco

 In Morocco, the GT26CW-2 is variously given the designations DH-350, DH-370, and DK 550, depending on its usage.

 Peru

-The Empresa Nacional de Ferrocarriles del Peru (Enafer) operated SIX JT26CW-2s, on the section that would later become the Andean Central Railway.
-These were a unique variant of the model produced by Brazilian Corporation Villares, which is now GEVISA.
-After ENAFER was privatized, the remaining units fell into hands of the recently created private empress.
-Out of the 6 units, only 3 remain on service.
+The Empresa Nacional de Ferrocarriles del Peru (ENAFER) operated 7 GT26CW-2 in the Peruvian southern railway and six JT26CW-2B, the latter being a unique variant of the GT26CW-2 equipped with double cabin, on the section that would later become the Andean Central Railway, which were produced by Brazilian corporation Villares (now known as GEVISA).
+After ENAFER was privatized, the GT26s and JT26s were inherited by the recently created PeruRail and Ferrocarril Central Andino (FCCA) respectively.
+All of 7 PeruRail's GT26's were still operating as of 2023, but out of the 6 FCCA's JT26's, only one remains operative as of 2024, with 3 being inoperative, one scrapped after a fatal derailment following a runaway incident, with an additional one that was almost destroyed in a terrorist attack in 1989 being sent to Argentina for major overhauls and finally being bought by Ferronor.
+This unit was still operative as of 2022.